dstl/IES4/ies.md

 Both examples here represent the same address range (but in different notations).

-The Dot Decimal Range notation specifies the &lt;lower address&gt; and the &lt;upper address&gt; in Dot Decimal form ï¿½ where each of these 32-bit IPv4 addresses are expressed as four octets expressed individually in decimal and separated by periods.
+The Dot Decimal Range notation specifies the &lt;lower address&gt; and the &lt;upper address&gt; in Dot Decimal form – where each of these 32-bit IPv4 addresses are expressed as four octets expressed individually in decimal and separated by periods.

-The Dot Hexadecimal Range notation specifies the &lt;lower address&gt; and the &lt;upper address&gt; in Dot Hexadecimal form ï¿½ where each of these 32-bit IPv4 addresses are expressed as four octets where each octet is prefixed with 0x, expressed individually in hexadecimal and separated by periods.
+The Dot Hexadecimal Range notation specifies the &lt;lower address&gt; and the &lt;upper address&gt; in Dot Hexadecimal form – where each of these 32-bit IPv4 addresses are expressed as four octets where each octet is prefixed with 0x, expressed individually in hexadecimal and separated by periods.

 ### <a id="0b494f4a-9e82-4667-89ad-3d22fc9b5742"></a>IPPhoneHandset
 A CommunicationsDevice that is a telephone using internet protocols